Government Procurement Fraud Charges & Avoiding Criminal Liability

 Another category where the federal government is seeking out small businesses for having procurement fraud schemes is the service-disabled veteran-owned small business program (SDVOSB fraud).
 Whether you are self-certified or certified through the Veteran Administration.
 Small contractors are usually charged with pass-through procurement schemes, violation of the limitations on subcontracting rules, or some other form of conspiracy or false representation to the government.

 If you are providing goods and services to the federal government and are facing criminal liability for government procurement fraud, you should seek immediate help before the investigation gets too far gone.
-Having an attorney that understands the FAR regulations, and SBA regulations regarding mentor protege relationships, teaming, and joint venture regulations.
+Having an attorney that understands the FAR regulations, the procurement process and SBA regulations regarding mentor protege relationships, teaming, and joint venture regulations.

-HUBZone Procurement Fraud Investigations
+HUBZone Fraud Investigations

-HUBZone government procurement fraud: The SBA HUBZone program provides federal contracting assistance to qualified small businesses located in historically underutilized business zones.
+HUBZone fraud: The SBA HUBZone program provides federal contracting assistance to qualified small businesses located in historically underutilized business zones.
 To qualify as a HUBZone small business, you must show that at least 35 percent of your company’s employees must reside in a HUBZone.
 Companies involved in HUBZone contract and government contract fraud cases may find themselves charged with falsifying information to the SBA or a specific federal agency.

 If you are involved in a HUBZOne fraud procurement investigation case, find a government contract small business lawyer that understands the program.
 Without it, you may be at substantial risk of getting a criminal conviction.

-Contracting Officer Referral For Fraudulent Contract Claims
+Contracting Officer Referral For Fraud in the Procurement Claim

 Can a contractor be criminally charged?
 Yes.
 In most cases, after the DOJ or some other federal law enforcement agency investigates the allegations, contractors are indicted and often criminally charged.
 This can cause significant hardship to the company.
 As the case develops it is important to assess the facts and build a solid legal defense quickly.
 Waiting until there is a lawsuit can put the company at a great disadvantage.
 Having the right government investigations lawyer on board can make a huge difference in the outcome of your case.